Parable of the Renegades

 Rea froze in place.
 The pair of gravestones emerged into her thoughts again.

 "Are you alright?"
 Lucas moved closer, almost not remembering his earlier shyness.

 "Oh, you seem to be better."
 Rea snapped back into reality and changed the subject in haste.
 "That reminds me.
 Since you've been occupied for a while, shouldn't you get something to eat?"

-A grumbling noise erupted from Lucas' stomach.
-It looked like mending his injuries made him forget that he needs something called food.
+As if the timing was perfect, a grumbling noise erupted from Lucas' stomach and tiny bubbles appeared to be popping in his throat.
+It looked like mending his injuries made him forget that he also needed something called food.